okta/okta-spring-boot/README.md

 If you want to add custom claims to JWT tokens in your custom Authorization Server, see [Add Custom claim to a token](https://developer.okta.com/docs/guides/customize-tokens-returned-from-okta/add-custom-claim/) for more info.

-You could then extract the attributes from the tokens by doing something like below:
+You could then extract the attributes from the token by doing something like below:

 ```java
 @RestController